hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.rpc.query`</td>
     <td>This increments when a server receives a new blocking RPC request, indicating the rate of new blocking query calls.
-See consul.rpc.queries_blocking for the current number of in-flight blocking RPC calls.</td>
+See consul.rpc.queries_blocking for the current number of in-flight blocking RPC calls.
+This metric changed in 1.7.0 to only increment on the the start of a query.
+The rate of queries will appear lower, but is more accurate.</td>
     <td>queries</td>
     <td>counter</td>
   </tr>